cudoventures/cudos-network-docs/src/earn/incentives.md

 ### Phase 3 - Armstrong

-Adversarial stress tests bringing a coordinated strike to bring as much diversity in transaction activity as possible to the Cudos Network.
-Validators will run network load and performing maintenance tasks.
+Adversarial stress tests and performance tests to bring as much diversity in transaction activity as possible to the Cudos Network.
+Validators will be experiencing higher volumes of transaction requests whilst also experimenting with non-happy path testing.
+Developers have great opportunities to learn about CosmWasm smart contracts and earn rewards for deploying their own custom smart contracts.

 Total amount available per user:
 - Validators: up to $270 (plus $200 p/m for whitelisted mainnet Validators)